Choosing a Registered Agent for your Washington LLC

 Here’s what happens:

-The information you enter in your Certificate of Formation becomes public record with the Secretary of State.
+The information in your Certificate of Formation becomes public record with the Washington Secretary of State.

 A Washington Registered Agent Service specializes in receiving Service of Process (legal mail) on behalf of your LLC.